ishanswali/NASAAPODTextBot/README.md

-#N ASA Astronomy Picture of the Day Text Bot
+# NASA Astronomy Picture of the Day Text Bot

 ## Description
 Hello there.
 This project is an automated delivery of an astronomy picture and description from NASA's Astronomy Picture of the Day (APOD) API.
 It's a small side project under development born from my love for Astronomy and Automation.